Cray-3: Development

 The first (and only) production model (serial number S5, named Graywolf) was loaned to NCAR as a demonstration system in May 1993.
 NCAR's version was configured with 4 processors and a 128 MWord (64-bit words, 1 GB) common memory.
 In service, the static RAM proved to be problematic.
 It was also discovered that the square root code contained a bug that resulted in 1 in 60 million calculations being wrong.
 Additionally, one of the four CPUs was not running reliably.

 CCC declared bankruptcy in March 1995, after spending about $300 million of financing.
 NCAR's machine was officially decommissioned the next day.
 Seven system cabinets, or "tanks", serial numbers S1 to S7, were built for Cray-3 machines.
 Most were for smaller two-CPU machines.
 Three of the smaller tanks were used on the Cray-4 project, essentially a Cray-3 with 64 faster CPUs running at 1 ns (1 GHz) and packed into an even smaller space.
 Another was used for the Cray-3/SSS project.

 The failure of the Cray-3 was in large part due to the changing political and technical climate.
-The machine was being designed during the collapse of the Warsaw Pact and ending of the cold war, which led to a massive downsizing in supercomputer purchases.
+The machine was being designed during the collapse of the Warsaw Pact and ending of the Cold War, which led to a massive downsizing in supercomputer purchases.
 At the same time, the market was increasingly investing in massively parallel (MP or MPP) designs.
 Cray was critical of this approach, and was quoted by The Wall Street Journal as saying that MPP systems had not yet proven their supremacy over vector computers, noting the difficulty many users have had programming for large parallel machines.
 "I don't think they'll ever be universally successful, at least not in my lifetime".

 Architecture

 Logical design

 The Cray-3 system architecture comprised a foreground processing system, up to 16 background processors and up to 2 gigawords (16 GB) of common memory.
 The foreground system was dedicated to input/output and system management.
 It included a 32-bit processor and four synchronous data channels for mass storage and network devices, primarily via HiPPI channels.

 Each background processor consisted of a computation section, a control section and local memory.
 The computation section performed 64-bit scalar, floating point and vector arithmetic.
 The control section provided instruction buffers, memory management functions, and a real-time clock.
-16 kwords (128 kbytes) of high-speed local memory was incorporated into each background processor for use as temporary scratch memory.
+16 kilowords (128 kbytes) of high-speed local memory was incorporated into each background processor for use as temporary scratch memory.

 Common memory consisted of silicon CMOS SRAM, organized into octants of 64 banks each, with up to eight octants possible.
 The word size was 64-bits plus eight error-correction bits, and total memory bandwidth was rated at 128 gigabytes per second.